DISC and Emotional Intelligence (EQ)

 Now, how would this person behave if they found out that a close friend or relative lost their job.

-On the other hand, they might stretch from their normal action-oriented behaviors and provide supportive behaviors.
-This idea of “stretch” is unique to the DISC model, but it leans heavily on Emotional Intelligence training.
+This idea of “stretch” is unique to the DISC model but leans heavily on Emotional Intelligence training.

 When the individual in our example stretches to choose a behavior on the other side of the DISC map, they might take time to really listen to their friend or relative.
 They might be more accommodating or comfort the person by taking them out to eat, sending them a card, or any small gesture to let the person know that they are there for them.